-In FY21, the District Board approved the review of eight (8) RMPs by the District's Technical Review Committee (TRC).
-The Board approved the certification inspections of all eight plans.
-All eight have reached RMP certification totaling 1,806.3 Southern Rivers acres.
-Additionally, the District Board has also approved another eleven (11) plans reviewed by the District's TRC.
-These plans are in the implementation stage and total 742.5 Chesapeake Bay acres and 824.1 Southern Rivers acres.
+In FY22, the District Board approved the review of twenty-eight (28) RMPs by the District's Technical Review Committee (TRC).
+The Board approved the certification inspections of all twenty-eight plans.
+All twenty-eight have reached RMP certification totaling 7,587 Chesapeake Bay Acres.
+The District disbursed \$37,936 in cost share funding for the implementation of RMPs